digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 cat password.txt | faas-cli login --username admin --password-stdin --gateway https://<your-domain-here>
 ```

-**Note:**

-Replace `<your-domain-here>` with the domain that will be used.

-Finaly, check that everything worked by deploying a function:
+Then, verify it is operational by deploying a function:

 ```console
 faas-cli store list